GeoKnow/TripleGeo/README.md

 <li>The current distribution comes with a dummy configuration file <code>options.conf</code>.
 This file contains indicative values for the most important properties.
 Self-contained brief instructions can guide you into the extraction process.</li>
 <li>Run the utility from the command line in two alternative modes, depending on the input data source:</li>
 <ul>
-<li>In case that triples will be extracted from ESRI shapefiles, give the following command:</br>
+<li>In case that triples will be extracted from ESRI shapefiles, and assuming that binaries are bundled together in <code>TripleGeo.jar</code>, give a command like this:</br>
 <code>java -cp lib/*;TripleGeo.jar eu.geoknow.athenarc.triplegeo.ShpToRdf options.conf</code></li>
-<li>Alternatively, if triples will be extracted from a geospatially-enabled DBMS (e.g., Oracle Spatial), give the following command:</br>
+<li>Alternatively, if triples will be extracted from a geospatially-enabled DBMS (e.g., Oracle Spatial), give a command like this:</br>
 <code>java -cp lib/*;TripleGeo.jar eu.geoknow.athenarc.triplegeo.wkt.RdbToRdf options.conf</code></li>
 </ul>
 <li>Wait until the process gets finished, and verify that the resulting output file is according to your specifications.</li>